 The tide didn’t turn immediately after the break and it was in fact Kildare that came out strongest with points from Jack Sheridan and Muiris Curtin quickly after half-time.

-Back-to-back scores from Cathal Malone edged Clare in front before David Qualter restored parity with an outstanding score and the teams sat level with 19 minutes to go.
+Gerry Keegan edged The Lilies back in front at 2-11 to 0-16 with 45 minutes on the clock.
+Back-to-back scores from Cathal Malone edged Clare in front before David Qualter restored parity with an outstanding score that was made from his quick-feet moving the muck.
+The teams sat level with 19 minutes to go.

 Mark Rodgers edged Clare ahead with a free and gave them the lead that they would not relinquish as their quality and strength in depth began to show.

 Tony Kelly, Diarmuid Stritch and Jack O’Neill pushed Clare further on as they took control of this game and exerted their dominance late on.
+Despite the turning of the tide, the massive travelling contingent remained annoyed at the officials for their perception of mistreatment in regards to both fouls and overcarrying.

 After an excellent game, Clare finished as 0-27 to 3-14 victors and took a four-point win against a Kildare side that shocked the visiting fans with their resolve.